-You’re using the hand to frame the face, you don’t want it to push into the skin and distort features.
+With hand poses you’re using the hand to frame the face and make the image more appealing, you don’t want a hand to push into the skin and distort features.

 7. Rigid fingers in hand photography

-How you pose your fingers can be tricky.
+Pay careful attention to how you pose your fingers to avoid tense hand poses.
 The most important tip to remember for making hands look good in pictures is to keep fingers soft.

-Some people raise their little finger when they raise a glass or cup to take a sip.
+Some people raise their little finger when they raise a glass of wine or a teacup to take a sip.
 It’s the same with posing fingers in portraits.
-So when posing hands you need to watch out for fingers that stick up randomly and spoil the line of the hand.
+So, for an elegant look when posing hands, you need to watch out for fingers that stick up randomly and spoil the line of the hand.